Gordon Seyfried

+Baseball career

 Seyfried was signed by the Detroit Tigers in 1956.
-In 1964, The Sporting News said his number one pitch was a slider.
-However, other sources say he threw a knuckleball.
 In the minor leagues, he won over 100 games, leading the Eastern League in wins in 1958, with 17, while playing for the Lancaster Red Roses.
 From 1960–1962, as a member of the Triple-A Denver Bears, he posted a combined won–lost record of 40–24.
 On November 27, 1962, Seyfried was traded with fellow hurler Ron Nischwitz to the Cleveland Indians for veteran third baseman Bubba Phillips.

+MLB tenure

 After spending the 1963 minor league season at Triple-A, Seyfried made his MLB debut on September 13, 1963, against the Los Angeles Angels at Dodger Stadium, only a few miles up the freeway from his Long Beach home town.
 Relieving Early Wynn, Seyfried pitched one inning and allowed two hits and no runs before being lifted for a pinch hitter; Cleveland prevailed in 12 innings, 7–6, with Gary Bell getting the win.
 In the third and final game of his 1963 late-season trial, Seyfried received his only big-league start.
 Facing the Kansas City Athletics at Municipal Stadium, Seyfried allowed only one earned run in 52/3 innings, but departed the game trailing 2–1; when Cleveland could not rally from behind, Seyfried was tagged with the loss in his only MLB decision.
-In 1964, Seyfried worked in two scoreless April relief appearances for the Indians, before returning to Triple-A. He retired as a pitcher in mid-1967, and spent the remainder of that season as the manager of the Gulf Coast Indians, Cleveland's Rookie-level affiliate.
+In 1964, Seyfried worked in two scoreless April relief appearances for the Indians, before returning to Triple-A.

+Seyfried retired as a pitcher in mid-1967, and spent the remainder of that season as the manager of the Gulf Coast Indians, Cleveland's Rookie-level affiliate.
-All told, in five games and 9 innings pitched in the majors, Seyfried allowed only that one earned run for a career earned run average of 0.93.
-He allowed 13 hits and three bases on balls.
-He fanned one hitter, Gino Cimoli of the Athletics, during his start on September 27, 1963.